elephaint/pgbm/README.md

 Below is an example of a probabilistic regression task: predict housing prices for the [Boston Housing dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/housing/).
 The code for this example can be found [here](https://github.com/elephaint/pgbm/blob/main/examples/example1_bostonhousing.py).

 First, we import the necessary packages.
-Note that the first time this can take longer due to the JIT-compilation of the CUDA-kernel.
-However, in this simple example we will train on the CPU.
+In this simple example we will train on the CPU.
 ```
 import torch
 from pgbm import PGBM